filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag should normally be disabled unless there is an explicit need for static library, e.g. for development purposes.

+### telnet
+Pass the `--enable-telnet` option to the configure script.
+Enable support for telnet application protocol using the `telnet://` scheme.

+It is safe to disable the flag.

 ### test
 Execute a test suite provided with a source code by running `make check` command after build is complete.
 This will extend a build time.

 It is recommended to keep this flag disabled as it is only required by the Gentoo team, developers and testers.

+### tftp
+Pass the `--enable-tftp` option to the configure script.
+Enable support for the TFTP (Trivial File Transfer Protocol) protocol to allow upload files to and download them from the TFTP server, using the `tftp://` scheme.

+The flag can be safely disabled.

 ### threads
 Pass the `--enable-threaded-resolver` and the `--enable-pthreads` options to the configure script.
 Enable cURL's builtin threaded DNS resolver (built on top of POSIX threads or Windows threads).
 Switch to non-blocking name resolution and prevent timeouts during resolution.